ain/tekkie.dev/_posts/2009-06-19-e-readiness-rankings-2009.md

 - E-readiness
 - E-stonia
 - Economist
+- eGov
 author:
-  display_name: Ain Tohvri
+  name: Ain Tohvri
-  first_name: Ain
-  last_name: Tohvri
   twitter: tekkie
 excerpt_separator: <!--more-->
-last_modified_at: 2021-04-13 23:26:00 +01:00
+last_modified_at: 2021-08-16 21:18:00 +01:00
+notice_text: EIU stopped publishing e-readiness rankings in 2010.
+The last ranking that measured countries' digital development was published by The Economist as Digital Economy Rankings in 2010.
+notice_date: 2026-08-16
+archive: true
 ---
-Economist Intelligence Unit has once again concluded with the E-readiness rankings of 2009 to measure the quality of a country’s <abbr title="Information and Computing Technology">ICT</abbr> infrastructure and the ability of its consumers, businesses and governments to use <abbr title="Information and Computing Technology">ICT</abbr> to their benefit.<!--more-->
+Economist Intelligence Unit has once again concluded with the E-readiness rankings of 2009 to measure the quality of a country’s ICT infrastructure and the ability of its consumers, businesses and governments to use ICT to their benefit.<!--more-->

-Compared to E-readiness rankings of 2007 two years ago, it hasn't really changed much and Nordic countries are still the top dogs (risers in bold):
+Compared to e-readiness rankings of 2007 two years ago, it hasn't really changed much and Nordic countries are still at the top (gains in bold):

 1. Denmark
 2. Sweden